 Many suggest delta-8 distillates (in vapes) and dabs produce the strongest high.
-However, contrary to common belief, delta-8 gummies induce the most potent high out of all the product types I’ve tried.
+However, contrary to common belief, delta-8 gummies induce the most potent high out of all the product types we’ve tried.

-When I vape delta-8 distillates, the high feels intense and the effects come on pretty quickly but only for a short period, which is the same for delta-8 dabs.
-Neither of them gave me the same prolonged intensity as delta-8 gummies.
+When we vape delta-8 distillates, the high feels intense and the effects come on pretty quickly but only for a short period, which is the same for delta-8 dabs.
+Neither of them gave us the same prolonged intensity as delta-8 gummies.

 However, what’s weird is almost all delta-8 products are derived from a delta-8 distillate, so why the difference?
 Well, it’s all to do with how it goes into your body.